 Gender mattered: America rejects woman candidate, again

-Hundreds of miles away, in the Deep South, Quinton, a Black man in his early 20s, doubled up as a security guard and parking attendant at a hotel on Beale Street in Tennessee’s Memphis.
-Asked about Harris, he said, “A woman can’t lead America.
+Hundreds of miles away, in the Deep South, Quinton, a Black man in his early 20s, who doubled up as a security guard and parking attendant at a hotel on Beale Street in Tennessee’s Memphis said, “A woman can’t lead America.
 It is a man’s job.
 She will have a nervous breakdown.
 Women get emotional.
 How will she decide what to do when we have to fight wars or negotiate with foreign leaders?”

 And in Washington DC, Phil, a White man in his 50s who worked in hardware store, said in mid October.
 “It is about strength and weakness.
 Kamala is weak.
 It’s not her fault.
 She is a woman.
 Trump is strong.
 Look they attacked him so much, but he survived because he is a man.”

 Misogyny is not unique to America.
 And the idea of entrenched patriarchy is not just unique to men.
-But the conversations with Rebecca, Quinton and Phil showed how America’s misogyny and entrenched patriarchy has continued to shape American politics.
+But the conversations with Rebecca, Quinton and Phil (all of whom asked that they be identified by only one name) showed how America’s misogyny and entrenched patriarchy have continued to shape American politics.
 The world’s oldest continuous living democracy has once again rejected a woman presidential candidate.

 To be sure, the 2024 verdict was a result of multiple factors, and Trump may well have defeated a male nominee of the Democratic Party.
 But in Harris’s defeat, sexist assumptions about what a woman can do and cannot do was definitely a factor — it was also ironical to hear her being framed as weak when Harris has spent a lifetime overcoming challenges to rise to where she did, a sign of clear strength and character.